 This recipe is an adaptation of one of my favorite sourdough discard recipes — Anela Malik’s Sourdough Discard Everything Pretzels.
 Anela (whom I have not met but hope we could be friends, so I’ll call her by her first name) has a fabulous blog.
 I first learned about her delish pretzel recipe from The Feed Feed when they shared it on Instagram.
-While I like to try new sourdough discard recipes, Anela’s pretzel recipe and King Arthur Baking Company’s Cinnamon Raisin Sourdough Bread are where my sourdough discard usually gets used.
+While I like to try new sourdough discard recipes, Anela’s pretzel recipe, King Arthur Baking Company’s Cinnamon Raisin Sourdough Bread, and Scotch and Scone’s Jerusalem Bagels are where my sourdough discard usually gets used.
 Until now.
 Now, I have added these Sourdough Discard Garlic Knots into the rotation.

 I love Anela’s pretzel recipe because it is really easy to make and is a great use of discard.
 Lately though, when I bite into them, I started to think that the consistency of the dough is how I like my garlic knots.
 I find that garlic knot dough can run the gamut because they are usually made from pizza dough, which can run the gamut.
 For me, I like my garlic knots to be less puffy.
 Something about Anela’s pretzel dough just made me think the dough would make delish garlic knots.
 So, I went for it!

 How to Make Sourdough Discard Garlic Knots

 Seriously, these are super easy to make.
 Of course, you need to have sourdough discard.
 If you have not gotten on the sourdough train, I highly urge you to hop on board!
 Working with sourdough is so amazingly fun.
 The best part: you get delish breads as good (if not better) than from artisanal bakeries.
 If you have kids, sourdough is pure science, so it’s a great education too!
 If you want to create your own starter, you can check out my Sourdough Starter Guide.